znuny/Znuny-HealthStatus/README.md

 **Prerequisites**

-- Znuny LTS 6.0
+- Znuny 6.4
-- Znuny4OTRS-Repo

 **Installation**

-Install it via the "Znuny OpenSource Add-ons" repository from the package manager or download the [package](https://addons.znuny.com/api/addon_repos/public/2056/latest) and upload it via admin interface -> package manager.
+Install it via the "Znuny OpenSource Add-ons" repository from the package manager or download the [package](https://addons.znuny.com/api/addon_repos/public/2555/latest) and upload it via admin interface -> package manager.

 **Usage**